 The Supervisory Board concluded that the fulfilment of the employer's role required a different, more direct approach than the supervisory and sounding board roles.
-This resulted in, inter alia, the duties of the ReNomCo being updated.
+This resulted in, inter alia, the duties of the Remuneration and Nomination Committee of the Supervisory Board of de Volksbank being updated.